 351 Marlborough was not listed in the 1891 Blue Book.

 During the 1891-1892 winter season, 351 Marlborough was the home of Herbert Merriam and his wife, Fanny (Hawes) Merriam.
 Herbert Merriam owned and operated Cherry Brook Farm in Weston, which also was their primary residence.
 By the 1892-1893 season, they had moved to 163 Beacon.

 Ellen Meany died in October of 1897.
-T. Francis Meany continued to live at 351 Marlborough during the 1897-1898 winter season, but moved to an apartment at 333 Commonwealth soon thereafter.
+T. Francis Meany continued to live at 351 Marlborough during the 1897-1898 winter season, but moved thereafter to an apartment at 333 Commonwealth.

 Henry Cunningham was retired, having been associated with the Continental Sugar Refinery and Boston Cooperage Company until they were acquired by the American Sugar Refining Company in 1882.
 He was a noted genealogist and antiquarian.